 An adult female needs to maintain a minimum of roughly 200 kg of fat to bring a cub to term, and even more to bear twin or triplet cubs.
 Such reserves were achievable in the past by feasting on seals over a roughly 8-month hunting season.
 As the hunting season becomes shorter, females are finding themselves unable to sustain these fat reserves.
 The relative abundance of triplet and twin cub births has already largely given way to single cub births.
 One recent study by polar bear expert Andy Derocher of the University of Alberta indicates (see, e.g., this news article in the Calgary Herald) that with as little as a one month additional shortening of the season, the majority of adult female polar bears will be unable to bring even a single polar bear cub to term.
 While some populations of polar bears in the Arctic have actually shown modest increases in the past (generally due to hunting restrictions and other miscellaneous factors unrelated to climate), a majority of well measured populations have indeed shown steady declines in recent decades (see, e.g., the detailed information on polar bear populations provided by the organization Polar Bears International).
 Other species such as walruses too may be under similar threat from Arctic warming and sea ice disappearance.

 Because of the imminent threat to the species of ongoing warming and Arctic sea ice decline, the U.S. formally designated the polar Bear as a threatened species in May 2008 under the endangered species act.
-Here again is Michael Mann's take on the situation, from the polar bear panel discussion from November 2010 (if you didn't watch the full show at the beginning of the course when you were first given the link, please watch this video now (top embedded video on this page).

 We have looked at two particularly striking examples of climate change impacts on animal species, but it is worth stepping back and looking at the bigger picture, considering for example entire ecosystems.
 There is no better example than coral reefs.